 How to Be Smart When Picking Your College Roommate

 Choosing a college roommate can be intimidating.
-You're expected to live with this person for at least a year!
+You're expected to live with them for at least a year!
 Here's how to be smart when finding a roommate.

 There are a ton of things about planning for your first year of college that can be downright stressful.
 Something you might be curious about is living with someone outside your family for the first time.
 You have many choices here, from living with a random roommate, choosing your own, or even living on your own in a single dorm.
 Let’s go over your options as far as college roommate selection goes so you can stop worrying and start getting excited about your future on campus!